Genentech/quipcell/README.md

 ## Method

-For a description of the method, see the manuscript (TODO: link to bioRxiv submission).
+A preprint describing the method will appear on bioRxiv shortly.

 ## Usage